bediger4000/squava/README.md

 as a win separately from 3-in-a-row as a loss.
 After all, every 4-in-a-row has 3-in-a-row inside it.

+Neither player can win until the 7th move (4 for starting play, 3 for the other).
+The starting player can win on odd-numbered moves by winning with 4-in-a-row.
+The starting player can lose on even-numbered moves by losing with 3-in-a-row.

+Similarly, the second player wins on even-numbered moves by getting 4-in-a-row, or loses on odd-numbered moves with 3-in-a-row.

 ## Golang Programs

 Command line, text interface.  `squava` (the program) command line options: